BNNorman/CircuitPython-LoRaWAN/Docs/QuickStart.md

 The mpy folders contain precompiled python bytecode using mpcross for the version of CircuitPython I used.

-## CircuitPython
+# CircuitPython

 The device code was developed with Adafruit CircuitPython 8.2.4.
 You will need to install it on your device from https://circuitpython.org/downloads

-The compiled byte codes were prepared using the relevant mpycross compiler.
-The MPY files will load faster than the PY files.

-## Raspberry Pi Pico RP2040

-copy the code from src/dev-py/lib or src-dev-mpy/lib into your CIRCUITPY/lib folder.

-dev-py is recommended whilst testing as it contains logging to file (Useful for me if you need my help).

-## ESP32
+## lib

-I used a DOIT ESP32 Development Board for testing.

-Due to reduced sram space I recommend you copy the code from src/nologging-py/lib or src/dev-mpy/lib into your CIRCUITPY/lib folder.
-The latter (dev-mpy) includes logging but if space is an issue use the **nologging** mpy code.
+copy the files and folders from src/lib into your CIRCUITPY/lib folder.

 ## Example Code

 Copy all the Example code from the Example folder to the root folder on CIRCUITPY.
-If using code which provides logging **DO NOT** reboot the device till everything is ready because the logging option requires write access to the CIRCUITPY root folder and that makes the device read-only to you.

-**NOTE** if you are not using logging then you don't need to copy boot.py
+You will need to reboot your device later so that testTTN.py can create a log file.

 ## Edit **settings.json**

-Settings.json is configured for a pico connected to an RFM95 - See hardware.md for pin numbering.
+Settings.json is configured for a pico connected to an RFM95 - See [Docs/Hardware.md](../master/Docs/Hardware.md) for pin numbering.

-It is also setup for the EU Frequency Plan.
-An example for AU_915_928_FSB_2 is included in the AU_Frequency_plan folder.
-You could add the AU plan to settings.json and just change the frequency plan in the TTN section.
+It is also setup for the EU_868_870_TTN Frequency Plan.
+An example for AU_915_928_FSB_2 is included in the Frequency_plan folder.
+To use the AU plan delete the two sections [TTN] and [EU_868_870_TTN] from settings.json and paste in the AU plan.

 You will need to edit this section and put your appeui,deveui and appkey values from the TTN device console in